 Caring for Your Child’s Permanent Teeth

 Eventually, baby teeth will start to fall out and be replaced with permanent adult teeth.
 But not all children’s permanent teeth come in the same way as their baby teeth.
-Permanent teeth can be crooked, and in some cases, may not come in at all.
+Permanent teeth can be crooked, and in some cases they may not come in at all.
 This can be due to the new adult tooth not having enough space to replace the initial primary tooth, or because the primary teeth have impacted the baby teeth.
 Either way, if a baby tooth has fallen out and the adult tooth hasn’t replaced it, you should schedule a dental visit to the pediatric dentist as soon as possible.

-Once school age children have started receiving their adult teeth, dental exam visits become even more important.
+Once school-age children have started receiving their adult teeth, dental exam visits become even more important.
 Plaque buildup, cavities, tooth stains, and more become primary concerns.
-The pediatric specialist will most likely recommend that your child use a soft bristled toothbrush, and may even suggest annual digital x-rays to ensure that the adult teeth (and even the wisdom teeth) come in properly.
+The pediatric specialist will most likely recommend that your child use a soft-bristled toothbrush, and may even suggest annual digital x-rays to ensure that the adult teeth (and even the wisdom teeth) come in properly.

 Adolescents and teenagers may require orthodontics like braces and Invisalign, or other forms of cosmetic and pediatric dentistry.
 A family dentist will have the specialty training necessary to walk both the parent and the child through any dental procedures needed for a healthy smile.